renovatebot/renovate/docs/usage/bazel.md

 bazel_dep(name = "cgrindel_bazel_starlib", version = "0.15.0")
 ```

-In the example above, the `0.15.0` will be evaluated against a repository's registries.
+In the example above, Renovate evaluates the `0.15.0` version against the repository's registries.
-If a new version is found, the value will be replaced with the new version.
+If Renovate finds a newer version, it will update `0.15.0` to match that version.

 #### `git_override`

-If Renovate finds a [`git_override`](https://bazel.build/rules/lib/globals/module#git_override), it will ignore the related `bazel_dep` and evaluate the `commit` value at the specified `remote`.
+If Renovate finds a [`git_override`](https://bazel.build/rules/lib/globals/module#git_override), it ignores the related `bazel_dep` entry and instead evaluates the `commit` value at the specified `remote`.

 ```python
 bazel_dep(name = "cgrindel_bazel_starlib", version = "0.15.0")